stefanos87/container-kubernetes-tutorials/2-container_environment/README.md

 The *app-run.sh* script, available in the repository root folder, is provided to automate application launch with the appropriate configuration.

+### Running application as a Docker container
-A *Dockerfile* is also provided to build and run the application as a Docker container.
+A *Dockerfile* is provided to build and run the application as a Docker container.
+First you need to build the container image by running the *docker build* command as follows:

+**docker build -t robipozzi/rpozzi-restaurants:1.1 .**

 Once the Docker image is built, it can be run with the standard Docker run command:

 **docker run -it --name restaurant-app -p 8083:8082 -e UPLOAD_DIR=<YOUR_UPLOAD_DIR> -e EXPOSED_PORT=8083 robipozzi/rpozzi-restaurants:1.1**